pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What does a typical day look like for you?
 * What Do You Want to Be When You Grow Up?
 * Do You Have a Life Calling?
-* What's Your Dream Job?
+* What's Your dream Job?
 * What Are Your Longtime Interests or Passions?
 * Do You Think You Will Have a Career That You Love?
 * What Do You Want More From a Career: Happiness or Wealth?
-* What Investment Are You Willing to Make to Get Your Dream Job?
+* What Investment Are You Willing to Make to Get Your dream Job?
 * Would You Consider a Nontraditional Occupation?
 * Would You Rather Work From Home or in an Office?
 * What Hidden Talents Might You Have?